jackmaney/k-means-plus-plus-pandas/README.md

 * `max_iterations=None`: The maximum number of times that you wish to iterate k-means.
 If no value is provided, then the iterations continue until stability is reached (ie the cluster assignments don't change between one iteration and the next).

-* `appended_column_name=None`: If this value is set with a string, then a column will be appended to your data with the given name that contains the cluster assignments (which are integers from 0 to `k`).
+* `appended_column_name=None`: If this value is set with a string, then a column will be appended to your data with the given name that contains the cluster assignments (which are integers from 0 to `k-1`).
 If this argument is not set, then you still have access to the clusters via the `clusters` attribute.

 Once you've constructed a `KMeansPlusPlus` object, then just call the `cluster` method, and everything else should happen automagically.
 Take a look at the `examples` folder.